 Supporting: A supporting stakeholder is aware of the project's impact and supports the project.

-Neutral: A neutral stakeholder is aware of the project’s impact but neither resists nor supports the project.
+Neutral: A neutral stakeholder is aware of the project's impact but neither supports nor opposes it.

 Resistant: A resistant stakeholder is aware of the project's impact but resists change.

-Unaware: An unaware stakeholder doesn’t know about the project or its impact.
+Unaware: An unaware stakeholder is unaware of the project or its impact.

-Once you know your stakeholders’ engagement level, you’ll identify their level of influence on the project.
-The Project Management Institute defines influence as how much power a stakeholder has over a project.
-When a stakeholder has high influence, they can control key project decisions and cause others to take action.
+Once you know your stakeholders' engagement levels, you'll identify their level of influence on the project.
+The Project Management Institute defines influence as the extent to which a stakeholder has power over a project.
+When a stakeholder has a strong influence, they can control key project decisions and prompt others to act.

-Very high: A stakeholder with very high influence has a significant amount of control over key project decisions.
+Very high: A stakeholder with very strong influence has a significant amount of control over key project decisions.

 High: A stakeholder with high influence can cause others to take action.